Ave Maria University Files Lawsuit Over Controversial HHS “Accommodation”

-“The bureaucrats’ proposed solution does not solve anything,” said Eric Baxter, Senior Counsel at the Becket Fund for Religious Liberty, which represents Ave Maria University in this matter.
+“The bureaucrats’ proposed solution does not solve anything,” said Eric Baxter, Senior Counsel at Becket, which represents Ave Maria University in this matter.
 “Ave Maria is still forced to participate in the government’s scheme to provide free access to contraceptive and abortifacient drugs and devices against their religious beliefs.”

 Earlier this year, the U.S. District Court for the Middle District of Florida dismissed Ave Maria’s challenge while waiting for the administration to issue final regulations responding to the objections of religious organizations.
 Under the newly released regulations, organizations like Ave Maria must cause another organization to do the same thing they cannot do directly.
 They and their health care plan remain the central cog in the government’s scheme.

 “Ave Maria cannot assuage its conscience by simply causing someone else to provide the objectionable services.
 It cannot allow its healthcare plan to facilitate access to contraceptive or abortifacient drugs and devices in any way,” said Baxter.
 “Like other religious employers, Ave Maria deserves a complete exemption.”